finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Upsert portfolio properties

-Update or insert one or more properties onto a single portfolio.
-A property will be updated if it  already exists and inserted if it does not.
+Create or update one or more properties for a particular portfolio.
+A property is updated if it  already exists and created if it does not.
 All properties must be from the 'Portfolio' domain.
-Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
+Properties have an <i>effectiveFrom</i> datetime from which the property is valid, and an <i>effectiveUntil</i>  datetime until which it is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.

 ### Example